danemacmillan/web-stack-task-component/README.md

 - Use of HTML semantics
 - Graceful handling of excessively long text or unsually cramped dimensions via CSS
 - JavaScript event handling
-- Conciseness across the stack
+- Naming of things and conciseness across the stack
 - Documentation and use of `git`

 ### Provide source and host the result